manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-remove-db/delete-db/delete-db.md

 	On completion, Oracle DBCA displays the Finish window.

-You have successfully deleted Oracle Database, `CDB1`, from Oracle home 1.
+You have successfully deleted Oracle Database, *`orcl`*, from Oracle home 1.
 Click **Close** in the Finish window to exit Oracle DBCA.

-> **Note:** You can use Oracle DBCA to create new databases but that is not a part of this workshop.
+> **Note**: You can use Oracle DBCA to create new databases but that is not a part of this workshop.

 ## Task 3: Verify database removal